 Sessions in Series:

-In this series, health center participants will learn about tools and strategies to improve patient outcomes related to colorectal cancer screening rates in support of the 80 by 18 goal set by the National Colorectal Cancer Roundtable.
+In this series, health center care coordination and patient navigation professionals will develop key skills and strategies to improve patient outcomes related to colorectal cancer screening rates in support of the 80 by 18 goal set by the National Colorectal Cancer Roundtable.

-This ECHO Learning Committee Series will be held in Fall of 2017.
+This ECHO Learning Committee Series will be held in winter 2018.
 More details and registration information will follow.
 If you have any questions or comments on this upcoming series, please contact the CHAMPS Clinical Quality Improvement Director.